 Striking a Balance: Safety-Net Leaders Explore Solutions to the Prescription Painkiller Epidemic

-Clinics and health plans serving low-income populations face a tremendous challenge — how to provide compassionate care for patients dependent on high-dose opioids, in the face of a growing epidemic of narcotic addiction and overdose deaths.
+Clinics and health plans serving populations with low incomes face a tremendous challenge — how to provide compassionate care for patients dependent on high-dose opioids, in the face of a growing epidemic of narcotic addiction and overdose deaths.

 CHCF’s California Improvement Network (CIN), a community of organizations engaged in improving health care delivery, convened leaders from health plans, community clinics, and government agencies to come up with a menu of approaches appropriate for California clinics and Medi-Cal health plans.